Spotify

 SoundCloud’s orange cloud icon has become the symbol of independent music and emerging artists.
 The vibrant orange (#FF5500) stands out against Spotify’s green and Apple Music’s red, while the simple cloud form references both audio waveforms and the platform’s name.
 The 2013 logo refinement created a cleaner, more geometric cloud that works at any size, from mobile app icons to artist merchandise.

-The cloud shape cleverly references both the platform’s name and its core technology—cloud storage and streaming.
+The cloud shape cleverly references both the platform’s name and its core technology: cloud storage and streaming.
 The waveform-like bumps on the cloud’s surface suggest audio visualization, connecting the icon to SoundCloud’s signature feature: comments that appear directly on the waveform timeline.
-The orange (#FF5500) conveys energy, creativity, and accessibility—warmer than corporate blues, more approachable than aggressive reds.
-The color became synonymous with independent music culture, appearing on artist pages, playlist covers, and the iconic orange play button that appears when hovering over tracks.
+The orange (#FF5500) conveys energy, creativity, and accessibility; warmer than corporate blues, more approachable than aggressive reds.
+The color became synonymous with independent music culture, appearing on artist pages, playlist covers, and the orange play button that appears when hovering over tracks.

 SoundCloud’s visual system prioritizes artist expression over platform consistency.
 The orange accent appears in playback controls, like buttons, and repost features, but the interface otherwise remains neutral, allowing album art and artist branding to dominate.
-The waveform visualization—orange bars representing audio dynamics—became SoundCloud’s most distinctive interface element, influencing how users navigate tracks.
+The waveform visualization, orange bars representing audio dynamics, became SoundCloud’s defining interface element, influencing how users navigate tracks.
 This visual innovation made SoundCloud feel fundamentally different from album-oriented services like Spotify, emphasizing the platform’s roots in DJ culture and remix communities.

 Maintain adequate clear space around the SoundCloud logo to ensure visual integrity and maximum legibility.
 The minimum exclusion zone equals the height of the logo's cap height (represented as "x") on all sides.
 This protective space prevents the logo from appearing cluttered when placed near other graphic elements, text, or page edges.